nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 <time>  INFO babel_api::rhai_plugin: node_id: <node_id>|some important step logged with INFO level
 ```

-## Blockchain Data Archives
+## Protocol Data Archives

 ### Uploading Data Archives

-To upload blockchain data archive on remote object storage, following steps are needed:
+To upload protocol data archive on remote object storage, following steps are needed:
-1. Stop all blockchain synchronization.
-Blockchain data should not be modified while uploading.
+1. Stop all protocol synchronization.
+Protocol data should not be modified while uploading.
 2. Start upload job.
-3. Once upload is finished blockchain synchronization can be turned on again.
+3. Once upload is finished protocol synchronization can be turned on again.

 Above steps can be implemented in any custom rhai function (typically named `upload`, but name can be arbitrary).
 <br>See [example](examples/custom_download_upload.rhai) for details.
 See also example in [Background Jobs](#background-jobs) chapter for all possible